What's the best cookware for induction cooktops?

 You may disagree and prefer glass lids so you can see inside your pans without removing the lid.
 We've found that steam tends to make this impossible most of the time, so even the one advantage of glass lids isn't much of an advantage.

-Note also that stainless lids are often an indication of a higher-end brand, while glass lids tend to be found on mid-range and less expensive cookware.
+Stainless lids are often an indication of higher quality, while glass lids tend to be found on mid-range and less expensive cookware.

 Handles present a number of considerations: